 - It is recommended that if you are using the Murphy bed with the slide-out wall extended to lower the stabilizing jacks.
 However, the Murphy bed has been designed for use without the wall extended.
-In this case the stabilizing jacks will not need to be used. - 2.
-Remove the sofa armrests.
-The armrests are held on by Velcro and can be stored in the sofa's drawer. - 3.
-If equipped, disengage murphy bed lock.
+In this case the stabilizing jacks will not need to be used. - Remove the sofa armrests.
+The armrests are held on by Velcro and can be stored in the sofa's drawer.

+3. Disengage murphy bed lock.